Last Updated on

 Along the same principle of avoiding bubble gum, it is advised that one who wears metal aligners on his or her teeth should avoid eating caramel or chewy candies as well.
 Like gum, these foods can get extremely messy and annoying to clean out.
 The sugar in these treats can also become very sticky and difficult to brush away.

 Going to the movies just got a little less exciting.
 Those who wear metal aligners are advised not to eat popcorn.
 Although the white, puffy parts of the popcorn don’t seem to pose too much of a threat, there are parts of a cooked popcorn kernel that do pose a threat are difficult to avoid.
 The “shelling” (as some would like to call them) of a popcorn kernel can easily get stuck between the wire and the brackets and it is nearly impossible to remove.
 Also, on the off chance that you accidentally chew one of the uncooked popcorn kernels that normally appear in every batch, you could risk breaking the wire.
 Therefore, this is a snack you may be better off avoiding.

-6. Meat on the Bone
+Can I Eat Meat on the Bone with Braces?

 The meat itself is actually great to eat with metal aligners; it is the actual bone that becomes problematic.
 The bone in meat is another hard surface to avoid as chewing on it could potentially cause damage to the wires on your teeth.
 When eating meat on the bone, remember to remove the meat off of the bone and dispose of the bone for safer consumption.